 As you can see, this term is much easier to rank for.
 The right page would probably rank you on page one easily, potentially getting you dozens of leads each month.

 After completing keyword research, it’s time to take care of your on-page SEO.
-This process involves optimizing web content for lawyers with high-quality service pages, blog posts, and other types of content, with effective keyword targeting and a solid website structure.
+This process involves optimizing web content for lawyers, including high-quality service pages, blog posts, and other content, with effective keyword targeting and a solid website structure.

 Your website should blend both usability and good optimization to appeal to both search engines and potential clients.